Skip to Main Content

 • Each shelf contains a card showing the exact range of books on that shelf.

-• The shelf above has books with call numbers from PR 6053 (top of shelf nearest you) to PR 8868 (end of bottom shelf furthest from you).
+• The shelf below has books with call numbers from PR 6053 (top of shelf nearest you) to PR 8868 (end of bottom shelf furthest from you).
 Our book will be somewhere on this shelf.

 Step 5: Find The Correct Shelf